kyupeemyuseek-bot/newdw/README.md

 ---

-2️⃣ dbt Cloud / Web UI Setup (Snowflake)
+##  dbt Cloud / Web UI Setup (Snowflake)

-Sign up for dbt Cloud
+Follow these steps to connect your dbt project to dbt Cloud:

-Go to dbt Cloud
+### 1. Sign up for dbt Cloud
- and create an account.
+Go to [dbt Cloud](https://cloud.getdbt.com/) and create an account.

-Create a new project
+### 2. Create a new project

-Choose Connect to Git
+- Choose **Connect to Git**

-Select your Git provider (GitHub, GitLab, Bitbucket)
+- Select your Git provider (GitHub, GitLab, Bitbucket)

-Authorize dbt Cloud to access your repository
+- Authorize dbt Cloud to access your repository

-Pick the repository containing your dbt project
+- Pick the repository containing your dbt project

-Set up your environment (Snowflake)
+### 3. Set up your environment (Snowflake)

-Choose Snowflake as the data warehouse
+- Choose **Snowflake** as the data warehouse

-Enter the same credentials used in profiles.yml:
+- Enter the same credentials used in your `profiles.yml`:

-Account, User, Password
+  - `Account`, `User`, `Password`

-Role, Database, Warehouse, Schema
+  - `Role`, `Database`, `Warehouse`, `Schema`

-Configure a dbt Cloud job (optional)
+### 4. Configure a dbt Cloud job (optional)

-Schedule runs (daily, hourly, etc.)
+- Schedule runs (daily, hourly, etc.)

-Run all models or select specific models
+- Run all models or select specific models

-Add notifications for success or failure
+- Add notifications for success or failure

-Run dbt commands via the web UI
+### 5. Run dbt commands via the web UI

-dbt debug → Verify Snowflake connection
+- `dbt debug` → Verify Snowflake connection

-dbt run → Run all models
+- `dbt run` → Run all models

-dbt test → Run tests
+- `dbt test` → Run tests

-Use the IDE in dbt Cloud to edit models online
+- Use the **IDE in dbt Cloud** to edit models online

-Version control integration
+### 6. Version control integration

-Changes made in the web UI can be committed via Git
+- Changes made in the web UI can be committed via Git

-Use pull requests for code review and merging
+- Use pull requests for code review and merging

-✅ dbt Cloud provides a web IDE, scheduler, Snowflake integration, and Git workflow without requiring local dbt installation.
+> ✅ dbt Cloud provides a web IDE, scheduler, Snowflake integration, and Git workflow without requiring local dbt installation.

 --